Exploring the Historical Charm of Flavel House in Astoria, Oregon.

 No food or drinks are allowed inside the museum.

-Admission: $5 Adults, $4 AAA/Seniors (65)/Adult Students, $2 ages 6-17, free for ages 5 and under.
+Admission: $5 Adults, $4 AAA/Seniors (65)/Adult Students, $2 ages 6-17, free for ages five and under.
 Purchase admission tickets at the Carriage House.
-Also view their video for background on the Flavel House, visit museum and gift shop.
+Also, view their video for background on the Flavel House, visit the museum, and the gift shop.

-Teas: * Plumb pudding and tea is available from the week before and after Christmas (2-4 pm) * Mother's Day
+Teas: * Plum pudding and tea are available from the week before and after Christmas (2-4 pm) * Mother's Day

-The notorious Flavel House was built in 1901 by the captain’s only son, George.
-It was a beautiful Colonial Revival-style home stained-glass windows, intricately carved wooden pillars, and amazing views of the river.
-When George died in 1923, he left the house to his son Harry M. Flavel, who lived there with his wife Florence and their two children, Harry and Mary until his death in 1951.
+The notorious Flavel House was built in 1901 by the captain's only son, George.
+It was a beautiful Colonial Revival-style home with stained-glass windows, intricately carved wooden pillars, and amazing views of the river.
+When George died in 1923, he left the house to his son Harry M. Flavel, who lived there with his wife Florence and their two children, Harry and Mary, until he died in 1951.

 Astoria residents knew something wasn't right with the younger Harry.